espeak-ng/espeak-ng/docs/add_language.md

 ### Makefile.am File

 `Makefile.am` is build configuration file.
+It should be edited if you add new language text-to-phoneme translation rules or set of sounds (phonemes).
+Usually you have to add necessary entries for new language, but may not need if you add new dialect for existing language.

 Search for configuration of existing languages (e.g. English) and add similar lines for your language in following sections.